Thailand TDAC for Families and Groups: Children, Email, Passport Details

 Keep backups in more than one place:

-- each traveler's QR in the phone photo gallery;
+each traveler's TDAC confirmation in the phone photo gallery or files;

 Fields to Check Before Preview

-The official guide notes that all details must be entered in English, and that full name, nationality/citizenship, and date of birth cannot be updated later.
+The official FAQ says full name, passport number, nationality/citizenship, and date of birth cannot be updated through the update function.
+The guide also says all details must be entered in English.
 That makes the preview step especially important for families and groups.

 Check these fields for every traveler: